mabrownnyu/cta_walkthrough/README.md

 `/all`
 No parameters

+## Examples
 ### County Endpoint
-To test each of the endpoints, in your local browser, navigate to http://127.0.0.1:5000/county?state=Pennsylvania&county=Chester.
+To test the county endpoint, in your local browser, navigate to http://127.0.0.1:5000/county?state=Pennsylvania&county=Chester.
 This should return:
 ```
 {
     "data": {